RaamRaam/Devopedia-CMS_generator/README.md

 python commands.py predict (url) (model_name)
 ```

-- The URL inputted is crawled and saved as file.htm in the Prediction_outputs folder
+- The URL inputted is crawled and saved as file.htm in the Prediction_outputs folder (which is created if not already present in the root direcotry)
 - This results are displayed in screen and files will be present in Prediction_outputs folder
-- The results are also stored in .txt file in the Prediction_outputs folder
+- The results are also stored in Prediction_results.txt file in the Prediction_outputs folder

 #### Example